dnsinogeorgos/ccmasker/README.md

 Took me 10 minutes to write and is almost as fast ¯\_(ツ)_/¯

 ### Todo
+##### write tests
-write tests
+(experimenting with benchmarks, will write some tests as well)
-split masking to goroutines with a waitgroup and mutex
+##### split masking to goroutines with a waitgroup and mutex?
+(can also use log writer which is safe for printing to stdout from multiple goroutines)
-send messages to goroutines
+##### send messages to goroutines?
+(testing showed that performance suffered, got 3x cpu time for a ~15% performance increase, looking more into this)